tylermhansen/CS333/project3/README.md

 - Implemented both recursive and iterative binary search in Ruby in `task2.rb`.
 Command-line input and then execution time comparison between the two.
 - Implemented an insertion sort in Rust.
 - Created a Rust Makefile such that a user just has to execute "make" into the terminal in this directory, then they can immediately execute whichever rust file they choose since they are all compiled for them.
+- Used a built-in binary search function in Go and compared it to our implementation